Things to Know About Profit Prior to Incorporation

 Problem 1:

 With effect from 1 April 2021, ABC Ltd.’s promoters assumed control of the company’s operating operations.
 The corporation was established on August 1st, 2021.
 According to the annual records, which were completed through March 31, 2022, sales for the entire year were Rs.
-1,600 lakhs, of which sales until July 31, 2021, were for Rs.
+1,600 lakhs, of which sales until July 31, 2021, were Rs.
 400 lakhs.
 25% was the gross profit ratio.
 The following costs were incurred from 1 April 2021 to 31 March 2022:

 SN# | Particulars | Amounts (in lakhs) |